How to move on when a friend ghosts you and you don’t know why

 Cher Knebel

-Cher Knebel has been a writer and corporate communications professional for more than 35 years.
+Cher Knebel has been a freelance writer and communications professional for more than 30 years and currently works in the health care industry.
 She is also an author, blogger, and researcher on the topic of social connection and its positive impact on health and happiness.
 She is the founder of Living Happily Connected and author of the book, Withering to Flourishing, 9 Steps to Bloom Again After the Storm, available on Amazon.

 2 thoughts on “How to move on when a friend ghosts you and you don’t know why”